BitBagCommerce/ShopwareInPostPlugin/README.md

 ---

-If you need some help with Shopware development, don't be hesitated to contact us directly.
+If you need some help with Shopware development, don't hesitate to contact us directly.
 You can fill the form on [this site](https://bitbag.io/contact-us/?utm_source=github&utm_medium=referral&utm_campaign=plugins_in_post_shopware) or send us an e-mail to hello@bitbag.io!

 ---